Cargo Fraud Prevention

 3PL / ForwarderEnd-to-end visibility; identity verification at every handoffContract enforcement; payment-flow control across multi-party chains

-Carriers have been updating cargo policy language with specific exclusions or conditional coverage for "theft by fraud," "mysterious disappearance," and fraud-induced loss of possession.
-Some policies now require specific identity verification protocols at pickup as a condition of coverage — meaning if the protocol wasn't followed, the loss isn't covered.
+Insurers have been quietly rewriting cargo policy language with exclusions or conditional coverage for "theft by fraud," "mysterious disappearance," and fraud-induced loss of possession.
+Some now require specific verification protocols at pickup as a condition of coverage — meaning if you didn't follow the protocol, the loss isn't covered.

-Review your cargo policy language with your broker before assuming a fraud loss is fully covered.
-If your underwriter offers a premium reduction for documented adherence to specific verification protocols, the math typically favors implementing the protocols.
+Pull your cargo policy and read the language with your broker before you assume a fraud loss is covered.
+If your underwriter offers a premium credit for documented verification protocols, the math almost always favors running the protocols.

-• Operations owns dispatch verification SOPs and gate controls
+• Operations — dispatch verification SOPs and gate controls

-• Risk / Insurance owns contract language, broker vetting standards, carrier insurance verification
+• Risk / Insurance — contract language, broker vetting standards, carrier insurance verification

-• Security owns training, video coverage, incident response
+• Security — training, video coverage, incident response

-• IT / IS owns email security, dispatcher portal access controls, credential protection
+• IT / IS — email security, dispatcher portal access, credential protection

-The most effective programs designate a single coordinator — often the COO, VP Operations, or fractional security leader — to ensure all four functions are operating in concert.
-Without that coordinator, the controls exist in silos and the fraud finds the seams.
+The fleets that handle this well name one coordinator — usually the COO, VP Ops, or an outsourced security director — to keep all four functions moving in lockstep.
+Without that coordinator, the controls live in silos and the fraud finds the seams.

 Next step

-See also: What does a cargo theft incident actually cost? and How insurance underwriters evaluate fleet security programs.
+Related: What a cargo theft incident actually costs and How underwriters grade your security program.

 Frequently Asked Questions